turingschool/front-end-curriculum/projects/What's cookin - Group project - Part one.md

 ### Minimum Professionalism Expectations
 * Commits are atomic and frequent, effectively documenting the evolution/progression of the application
+* The Project Board is utilized with Github issues and labels.
 * Developer uses PRs from feature branches before adding new code to the main branch.
 * The README is formatted well and contains:
 * Overview of project and goals